magsallen/CV/README.md

 Word Nerd turned Junior Developer.

 And just like that, I fell in love with coding.
 The culture of agile working, failing fast, sharing often and working collaboratively clicked with me.
-Not to mention The infinite possibilities to build and shape the world that coding offers.
+Not to mention the infinite possibilities to build and shape the world that coding offers.
 So I joined a coding bootcamp.

 In just four months I’ve worked my way from code newbie to capable Junior Developer with the ability to write clean, maintainable and extendable code while following cutting-edge best practices.
 I'm engaged with the community, coaching fellow learners at codebar and enjoying meetups.
 And I've never been happier.